 I discovered a more efficient way that saved time and the drama.

-Metabolic resistance training is simply a better way to build an athletic body.
+Bodyweight HIIT training is simply a better way to build an athletic body.

 Ready to try it?

-This is the bottom line, fanatics: whether you’re obsessed with spinning, running or any other cardio workout, make sure you incorporate strength training into your program.
+This is the bottom line, fanatics: whether you’re obsessed with spinning, running or any other cardio workout, make sure you incorporate bodyweight strength training into your program.